After historic court defeat, Boris Johnson flies back to U.K. to face Brexit music

 Michael Gove, a senior member of Johnson's Cabinet, told Sky News that the government "respectfully disagreed" with the ruling.

-The court supported the widely held belief among government opponents and independent experts that Johnson shut down the legislature purely to stop lawmakers scrutinizing his plans to leave the E.U.
+The court supported the widely held belief among government opponents and independent experts that Johnson shut down the legislature purely to stop lawmakers from scrutinizing his plans to leave the European Union.

 They have already passed a major bit of legislation on this front.
 In the dwindling days before the suspension kicked in, they pushed through a bill that would force Johnson to request a Brexit extension if he doesn't get a deal by Halloween.